top of page

 Play out the scene enough times that you feel good about it, and then try it for real the next chance you get.
 Having even one successful small interaction can help you start to realize that you’re capable of having many more.
 It can help you gain confidence and start to build up your socializing muscles.

-Therapy Can Help You Figure Out How to Deal With Social Anxiety
+Therapy For Teens Can Help You Figure Out How to Deal With Social Anxiety

 Your social anxiety doesn’t have to be a lifelong sentence.
 Many of the teens who come to us for help with social anxiety are able to take control of their social lives again and feel much happier.
 If you want support figuring out how to deal with social anxiety, we’re here to help.

 We can help you build awareness, mindfulness, and fear-facing skills to tackle social anxiety.
-Together, we’ll work to challenge your scary thoughts so you feel calmer, in control, and more confident in social situations.
+Together in therapy for teens, at Liz Morrison Therapy, we’ll work to challenge your scary thoughts so you feel calmer, in control, and more confident in social situations.

 Feel free to get in touch with us for a free 15-minute phone consultation.
 We can answer any questions you have, see whether we’re a good fit, and start working toward a better future today.